Goodreads Giveaway: Win 1 of 50 free Kindle copiesEnter now

 This Week

-• Register to speak if required (often by the day before)
+• Register to speak (often required day before)

-• Submit written comments even if you plan to speak; they become part of the official record
+• Submit written comments for the official record

 Next Steps